Setting Up

 ...

-is the core of the Scratch editor, so it is where we will start.
+scratch-editor contains many of the important components of the Scratch editor, so it is where we will start.

 Forking the Scratch repositories on GitHub and cloning your fork will allow you to more easily release your mod on GitHub later.